flibustier/blockathon2018.github.io/scoreboard.md

 </tbody>
 </table>

+The Better Code Hub scores a powered by the industry benchmark of Software Improvement Group according to SIG/TÜViT Maintainability ISO 25010 model.

 <hr>

-BetterCodeHub scores a powered by the industry benchmark of Software Improvement Group according to SIG/TÜViT Maintainability model.